Divorce Has A Huge Impact on Workplace Productivity

 Effects of Divorce on Employees

 It will come as no surprise that divorce is directly linked to stress.
+Stress can have a huge impact on your work and the productivity.
 The upheaval of leaving a relationship, when combined with the legal concerns and financial separation can all add up and take their toll on divorcees.
-According to a study by the HSE, stress accounts for around 45% of all working days lost due to ill health.
 Furthermore, between 2015 and 2016 it was recorded that around 11.7 million working days were lost to stress.

 The stress from divorce comes from combining personal, financial and legal problems into one bundle.
 There are few people who can juggle all these concerns and maintain a constant work rate.
 As a result, its not uncommon for those going through a divorce to experience a mixed range of emotions.
 At the best of times a divorce can be problematic, but if the divorce proceedings involve child access arrangements or selling matrimonial property, the stress can be amplified greatly.
 Research indicates that divorce is dealt with similarly to grief as individuals experience a range of different emotions.
 It’s knowing how an individual deals with this stress that will set your organisation and HR department apart.
 The emotional stages of divorce may present themselves in your workplace.
 These stages can be defined loosely as: